Effective: November 3rd 2020

 In some cases, we will ask for your consent to process your Personal Data.
 You may indicate your consent in a number of ways, including, as permitted by law, ticking a box (or equivalent action) to indicate your consent when providing us with your Personal Data in a form.

 You may at any time withdraw your consent with future effect and without affecting the lawfulness of processing of your Personal Data based on the consent you provided before you withdrew it.
-To do so, please contact our Data Officer, Susie Baker, at email@example.com and we will respond to any reasonable requests as quickly as possible.
+To do so, please contact our Data Protection Officer, Julian Martin, at email@example.com and we will respond to any reasonable requests within one month.

 Legitimate Interests as a Basis for Processing